ontodev/valve.rs/README.md

 ### Installation

-To be written
+#### Binary installation

+Option 1: Build and install the binary for the latest release using [crates.io](https://crates.io/crates/ontodev_valve) by running:

+    cargo install ontodev_valve

+Option 2: Download the appropriate binary for your system from the [release page](https://github.com/ontodev/valve.rs/releases) and copy it to your system's executable path.

+#### Source installation

+If you would like to work with a newer version of Valve, you can build the binary from source instead.
+Begin by using `git clone` to clone the source code repository into a local folder:

+    git clone git@github.com:ontodev/valve.rs.git

+Next, use `cargo` to build the `ontodev_valve` binary (this may take awhile to complete and will produce a lot of output):

+    cargo build --release

+After the build has completed successfully, the `ontodev_valve` binary may be found (relative to the repository's root directory) in the `target/release/` subdirectory.
+You should copy or move it from here to your user or system-wide `bin/` directory, or to some other convenient location.
+For example,

+    cp target/release/ontodev_valve ~/bin/

 ### Configuration

 #### The table table

 Valve is configured using a number of special, required, configuration tables that can be represented as '.tsv' files.
 The most important of these is the table called 'table', also known as the table table.
 One normally configures the table table using a '.tsv' file called 'table.tsv', although any filename could be used in principle, and in fact it is also possible to read the table table directly from the database, as long as the database already contains a table called 'table' with the right setup.

 Below is an example of a table table:

 table                | path                                 | description | type     | options
 -------------------- | ------------------------------------ | ----------- | -------- | ------------